owncast/owncast.github.io/content/docs/resources-requirements.md

 ### Does CPU usage increase with more viewers?

-Not in a meaningful way.
+Not in a meaningful way for video.

 ### How much CPU is used for each output quality?